On Quantum and Classical Treatments of Radiative Recombination: Introduction

-The problem of radiative recombination (RR) of an electron in a Coulomb field is thoroughly studied in atomic physics --- see, e.g., a detailed review by Kotelnikov and Milstein \cite{kotelnikov2019electron} with an extensive bibliography and explanations of the importance of this problem for many applications, including those outside of atomic physics.
+In such models, an important quantity is the radiative recombination (RR) rate of DM particles, which is determined by the recombination cross section.
+A similar problem for ''usual matter'' related to the radiative recombination of an electron in a Coulomb field is thoroughly studied in atomic physics --- see, e.g., a detailed review by Kotelnikov and Milstein \cite{kotelnikov2019electron} with an extensive bibliography and explanations of the importance of this problem for many applications, including those outside of atomic physics (but without mentioning cosmology).
 An approximate expression for the cross section for the radiative capture of free electrons into a bound state with the principal quantum number~$n$ was first obtained by Kramers \cite{kramers1923xciii} almost a hundred years ago:

 Here, $\alpha=e^2/(\hbar c)\simeq 1/137$ is the fine structure constant, $a_B=\hbar^2/(me^2)$ is the Bohr radius, where $m$ is the electron mass, and the dimensionless parameter~$\eta$ is determined by